Global search

 You can also prepare for a long drive by packing ahead of time, getting a good night’s sleep and using the VicRoads rest stop map to plan your breaks (personally, I like to stop in regional towns so I can try as many local bakery pies as possible).

-We all need to acknowledge that being safer people when driving on roads is fundamental to reducing overall road trauma.
+Ensuring safer driving practices is fundamental to reducing overall road trauma.
 Remaining alert and awake, following the road rules, and avoiding distractions can be the difference between arriving home to our loved ones or not.

 Our expert road injury lawyers can help